wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-govern-information/includes/configure-retention-policies.md

 ### Skype for Business conversations

 Applying a policy to all Skype for Business conversations in your organization is not supported.
-If you want to retain these conversations, you need to turn the location on, then manually choose the users whose conversations you want to retain.
+If you want to retain these conversations, you need to turn on the location, then manually choose the users whose conversations you want to retain.

 ### Teams chats and channel messages